 - The enrollee cannot walk, is confined to bed, cannot sit up or sit in a wheelchair and requires medical attention and/or monitoring during transport.

 *Note: Medical practitioners must verify the enrollee requires this level of service by submitting a Verification of Medicaid Transportation Abilities MAP 2015 Form.

 10 minutes from the scheduled pick-up time.

-Yes, but minors must be accompanied by the child's parent, foster parent, caretaker or legal guardian.
+No. Anyone aged 16 years or younger is required to be accompanied by a parent, foster parent, caretaker or legal guardian.